 How and When to Set Your Lineup

 Setting your roster - or deciding which players' scores will count and which will not for a weekly match-up - takes place in the MY TEAM tab of the desktop or TEAM tab of the app.
 A player whose score will count is called a "starter" or is referred to as "in the starting lineup".
 To place the player in the starting lineup is to "start" him.
 A player whose score will not count is referred to as "on the bench" or "sat".
 To place the player there is to "sit" the player.

 Select the gray box to the left of the player bar on desktop or the blue square in the app, then the up and down arrows icon (desktop) or one of the other blue square (app) that appear, to change the player's position in the roster.
-Team owners may also "drag and drop" the player using the same grey box on desktop.
+Team managers may also "drag and drop" the player using the same grey box on desktop.
 Select the blue SUBMIT button to save all moves on desktop; the app now saves automatically.
-Team owners are allowed to do this as many times as they want until the team or players lock at game time.
+Team managers are allowed to do this as many times as they want until the team or players lock at game time.

 You can only start as many players as your league settings allow and only in the positions in which each player is designated.
 That being said, any player can score fantasy points for any activity listed in the League settings at NFL Fantasy.